JohnDeved/fasting-notes/README.md

   - a light meal that is easy to digest and does not cause a sudden spike in blood sugar or insulin levels.

 ## clearing up common missunderstandings
-- "starvation mode" is a myth and fasting does not trigger it or anything like it.
+- [☑︎](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=described%20in%20fasting.-,Noradrenaline,-Noradrenaline%20levels%20are) "starvation mode" is a myth and fasting does not trigger it or anything like it.
+  -  [☑︎ Dr. Jason Fung (MD) writes](https://www.dietdoctor.com/fasting-affects-physiology-hormones): [...]
+48 hours of fasting produces a [3.6% increase in metabolic rate](https://www.ncbi.nlm.nih.gov/pubmed/14066725), not the dreaded metabolic ‘shut-down’. [...]
+Resting metabolism is NOT decreased but instead increased.
 - "yo-yo effect" is a misunderstanding of destroying your metabolism with some bad "traditional" weight loss methods.
 - no, you are not "starving" yourself while fasting, under the right conditions the body is very capable of using the resources it has available.
    - there is a reason the body stores excessive available energy as fat in the first place, ketosis, and fasting enables you to use it.